xpipe-io/xpipe/README.md

 X-Pipe utilizes an open core model, which essentially means that the main application is open source while certain other components are not.
+Select parts are not open source yet, but may be added to this repository in the future.
 Some tests and especially test environments and that run on private servers are also not included in this repository (Don't want to leak server information).
-Finally, scripts and workflows to create signed executables and installers are also not included to prevent attackers from easily impersonating the shipping the X-Pipe application malware.
+Finally, scripts and workflows to create (signed) executables and installers are also not included to prevent attackers from easily impersonating the X-Pipe application.

-The license model is chosen in such a way that you are able to use and integrate X-Pipe within your application through the MIT-licensed API.

 ## Development